 - Coating is best applied in temperatures from 13 30 degrees °C and without humidity. - The temperature of the metal is as important as the air temperature. - Do not apply the coating if the metal surface is too hot otherwise the coating will flash off too quickly and will not have enough time to self-level.
 The metal is too hot if you cannot place the back of your hand on it for 10 15 seconds. - If the metal is too cold, warm the metal with a heat gun, hair dryer, or work in the sun or shade appropriately.
-If the coating sags this indicates that the metal is too cold as it is not flashing off fast enough. - Do NOT apply if the temperature is within 10 degrees Fahrenheit of the dew point.
-You can access dew point information for your area on-line at weather.com
+If the coating sags this indicates that the metal is too cold as it is not flashing off fast enough. - Do NOT apply if the temperature is within 2 degrees Centigrade of the dew point. (within 10 degrees if using Fahrenheit) You can access dew point information for your area on-line at weather.com